billster45/ScienceCritAI/README.md

 ---

 ### [Investigating Causal Links Between Blood Metabolites and Mental Health Disorders Using Mendelian Randomization](https://billster45.github.io/ScienceCritAI/Mental_health_and_metabolites_summary_20241029_220809.html)
-**Why read this:** This paper is significant as it employs Mendelian Randomization to uncover causal links between blood metabolites and various mental health disorders, including schizophrenia, PTSD, and ADHD.
-The findings suggest novel metabolic pathways that could inform future research and therapeutic strategies for these conditions, highlighting the intricate relationship between metabolism and mental health.
+**Why read this:** This paper is significant as it employs Mendelian Randomization to uncover causal relationships between blood metabolites and various mental health disorders, including schizophrenia, PTSD, and ADHD.
+The findings suggest novel metabolic pathways that could inform future research and therapeutic strategies for these conditions, highlighting the intricate connections between metabolism and mental health.

 **Date:** 2024-10-29